openharmony/sensors_sensors_cangjie_wrapper/README.md

   - subscribing to or unsubscribing from sensor data.
   - obtaining Sensor data.
 - Interface encapsulation: Implement Sensor service capabilities using Cangjie.
-- Sensor Cangjie FFI interface definition: responsible for defining the C interoperability Cangjie interface, used to implement Cangjie Sensor capabilities.
+- Sensor Cangjie FFI interface definition: responsible for defining the C language interoperability Cangjie interface, used to implement Cangjie Sensor capabilities.
-- Sensor Service: Responsible for providing basic Sensor functions and encapsulating C interfaces for interoperability with Cangjie.
+- Sensor Service: Responsible for providing basic Sensor functions and encapsulating C language interfaces for interoperability with Cangjie.

 ## Directory Structure